 If you’ve paid any kind of attention since you became a bill-paying adult, then you know that transportation is one of the top three expenses you have each and every month.
 So it only makes sense that you’d want to learn how to save money on car expenses in every way possible and stop wasting so much money on your car during the year.

 But the good news is that that simply isn’t true.
-Just like learning how to save money on groceries and utility bills, there are tons of genius ways to save money on car expenses and maybe you just haven’t thought of all of them yet.
+Just like learning how to save money on groceries and utility bills, there are tons of genius ways to save money on car expenses and maybe you just haven’t thought of them yet.
 But that’s why I’m here to help.

 So I’ve put together an extensive list of how you can start saving money on car expenses today and reach financial independence much sooner.
 There’s no time to waste.
 Let’s get started.